 The last time I went to a circus, it was at a pop-up tent on a local field where actors in animal costumes performed with jugglers and acrobats.
 While not my idea of entertainment, it made my 6-year-old sister laugh.
-Years later, I find myself at another pop-up circus, only this time, it’s designed for adults.
+Years later, I find myself at another circus, only this time it’s designed for adults.
+Welcome to London’s Circus bar and restaurant.

-Welcome to Circus – a bar and restaurant where unique and quirky circus and cabaret performers amaze you with their acts as you sip on cocktails and dine on Pan-Asian food.
-If you are wondering where to go for your next date night in London, why not run away with the circus?
+This is a place where unique and quirky circus and cabaret performers amaze you with their acts as you sip on cocktails and dine on Pan-Asian food.
+If you are wondering where to go for your next date night in London, may I suggest here.

-A 5-minute walk from Covent Garden and Leicester Square station, Circus is nestled amongst various bars and pubs.
-It’s one of my favourite areas in London because there are so many places to explore.
+Circus London restaurant is situated on Endell Street, a 5-minute walk from Covent Garden and Leicester Square station.
+This is one of my favourite areas in London because there are so many places to explore.

 Your visit to Circus begins with a perfect Instagram backdrop – a plant wall with pink neon lights.
 This is an ideal spot for photos because once inside, you are greeted by a dark room that lights up for performers.